 The John Birch Society was an ultraconservative far-right organization founded in 1958 that supported anti-communism and social conservatism.
 One of the prominent theories that the John Birch Society pushed was that President Eisenhower was a Communist.
 As a result of these theories and his increasingly ultra-right beliefs, on August 4, 1959, Walker submitted his resignation to the U.S. Army.
 President Eisenhower, however, denied Walker’s request and instead offered him the command of 10,000 troops in the 24th Infantry Division in Augsburg, Germany.

-Edwin Walker and the Kennedy’s
+Edwin Walker and the Kennedys

 In 1961, Walker was accused by an independent American-owned newspaper, Overseas Weekly, of distributing John Birch literature to his troops, and publicly stating that former president Harry Truman was “definitely pink.”

-After the publishing of the Overseas Weekly article, the Army relieved Walker of his command, and President John F. Kennedy ordered an investigation on the disgraced general.
+After the publishing of the Overseas Weekly article, the Army relieved Walker of his command, and President John F. Kennedy ordered an investigation into the disgraced general.
 This investigation revealed that Walker had violated the Hatch Act, which prohibits federal employees from engaging in any sort of political activity while on the job.
 For the second time, Walker resigned from the Army- this time, President Kennedy accepted his resignation.

 Explaining his reasons for quitting the Army, Walker stated that he “must find other means of serving my country in the time of her great need.
 To do this, I must be free from the power of the little men, who in the name of my country, publish total service to it.”
 Walker added that it was “my purpose now, as a civilian, to attempt to do what I Have found it no longer possible to do in uniform.”